tamrinotte/ghostsurf/README.md

 # GHOSTSURF
 ![GhostsurfLogo](https://raw.githubusercontent.com/tamrinotte/ghostsurf/main/logos/ghostsurf_rounded.png)

-Ghostsurf is a hacking tool which you can use to hide your identity.
+Ghostsurf is a powerful tool for online privacy and anonymity.
+With features like anonymous browsing and encrypted communication, it empowers users to navigate the internet securely, leveraging the Tor network for added protection.
+Ideal for those seeking to reclaim control over their digital footprint.

 <br>